uhppoted/uhppoted-breakout/DEBUG.md

 - ~~USB~~
 - ~~loop in _print~~
 - ~~CLI TERMINAL_QUERY_STATUS printf~~

-- ?? only occurs with longer SSMP requests
+- ~~only occurs with longer SSMP requests~~
+- ~~occasional SSMP echo although message processing is commented out~~ (in reset/BOOTSEL the RP2040 seems to echo input on GPIO 4/5)

 - something in sequence ?
+  - check logic around unpack_sequence and *ix
+- check all mutexes are try-lock (priority inversion)
 - U3_read ?
-- check all mutexes are try-lock (priority inversion)

 ## TODO
 - [ ] Check all FIXMEs